Open Methodology

 Our Open Methodology Commitment

-Everything here is open.
-Full formulas, weights, and update logs are in the repo.
-We believe energy scoring should be auditable β€” not a black box.
-Where something is heuristic, we say so.
+We believe energy scoring should be auditable — not a black box.
+Where something is estimated rather than measured, we say so plainly on this page and in your Passport.